 Do Dogs Ever Grow Out of Chewing Things?

-There’s nothing worse than bringing home a fancy pair of new shoes, only to find them absolutely torn apart by your dog the second you leave them on the ground.
+Nothing is worse than bringing home a fancy pair of new shoes, only to find them torn apart by your dog the second you leave them on the ground.
 Unfortunately, this can happen with a myriad of things in your home.
-And after many items in your home have been chewed up or completely destroyed, you’ve probably been asking yourself, “do dogs ever grow out of chewing things?”
+And after you find a phone cord, a pen, a purse... destroyed, you’ve probably asked yourself, Do dogs ever grow out of chewing things?

 Unfortunately, chewing isn’t just a puppy problem.
 Dogs chew for a wide range of reasons, from natural stress relief to boredom to unmet physical or mental needs.
-Below, veterinarians and dog behavior experts explain why dogs chew, whether they ever truly outgrow the habit, when it might signal something more serious, and how to redirect chewing in a way that keeps both your dog and your belongings safe.
+Below, pet experts explain why dogs chew, whether they ever truly outgrow the habit, when it might signal something more serious, and how to redirect chewing in a way that keeps both your dog and your belongings safe.

 Trick question: All dogs are perfect!
 But find out which type is the best fit for you.